Ever wondered why the Renaissance bloomed in Italy? Let’s uncover its origins.

 Four famous architects, Alberti, Bramante, Michelangelo, and Bernini, all helped design this amazing building.

-- Rise of Humanism: During the 14th century, there was a notable decline in belief in the supernatural, giving rise to a cultural movement known as Humanism.
+During the 14th century, there was a notable decline in belief in the supernatural, giving rise to a cultural movement known as renaissance humanism.
 This movement encouraged a shift in focus from the divine to the human experience.

 “He turns not back who is bound to a star.”